Mac screen goes black? Here’s your troubleshooting guide

 MacBooks typically show an empty battery icon when they can’t turn on because of a lack of charge.
 Macs and iMacs, on the other hand, simply won’t turn on if they aren’t connected to a power source.

-Check screen brightness level
+Check the screen brightness level

+The first tool is perfect for those who use multiple monitors.
 If you have an external display with macOS integration, you’ll be able to adjust its brightness the same way you do it on your primary monitor.
 Otherwise, you might need some help from DisplayBuddy.

-DisplayBuddy is a controller app that will make your work smoother by letting you tweak settings such as brightness, contrast, or volume, and apply the changes to any connected monitor.
+DisplayBuddy is a controller app that will make your work smoother by letting you tweak settings such as brightness, contrast, or volume and apply the changes to any connected monitor.
 Plus, DisplayBuddy offers a way to create custom presets for different work, lighting, and viewing situations so you don’t have to adjust them manually every time.

 Force restart your Mac

+Never underestimate a full restart, which resets the operating system, clearing any temporary files that might be causing the problem on startup.
 So if your MacBook Pro screen goes black randomly, follow these steps to perform a hard restart on a Mac that’s turned on:

-1. Hold down the power button for about 10 seconds
+- Hold down the power button for about 10 seconds.

-Try to use keypress sequence
+Try to use the keypress sequence

 Reset the NVRAM/PRAM